lakshanjs/PdoDb/README.md

 # PdoDb

-PdoDb is a lightweight, production‑ready database abstraction layer built on top of PHP's PDO extension.
-It ships with a secure query builder, statement caching, nested transactions and support for MySQL, MariaDB, PostgreSQL, SQLite and SQL Server.
+PdoDb is a lightweight, production‑ready database abstraction layer for PHP's PDO extension.
+It features a secure query builder, statement caching, nested transactions and support for MySQL, MariaDB, PostgreSQL, SQLite and SQL Server.

 ## Installation